qdewaghe/compile-commands/README.md

                  --remove-files='path/to/file1,path/to/file2'
 ```

-You can decide to treat only a subset of your project by using `--include-files` which takes in a comma-separated list of absolute paths, which means compile-commands file will just include files listed in this option, by using `--path-prefix` which means path prefix of remove files list and include file list
+You can decide to treat only a subset of your project by using `--include_files` which takes in a comma-separated list of absolute paths.
+You can also prefix each paths passed to `--include_files` and `--remove_files` by using `--path-prefix`.

-You can as example filter out .c files from the database:

 ```bash
 compile-commands --file /path/to/project/compile-commands.json \